Wedding of Felipe and Letizia – 22nd May 2004

 Filed under Spanish Royals

-Tagged Fashion, Felipe VI, Prussian Diamond Tiara, Queen Letizia, Wedding, Wedding Anniversary.
+Tagged Fashion, Felipe VI of Spain, Prussian Diamond Tiara, Queen Letizia of Spain, Wedding, Wedding Anniversary.